-Less than half of the overall sample was female, on average (43.45%).
-There was no significant effect of the proportion of men versus women as a moderator on stress reduction (B = .001; p = .13).
+More than half of the overall sample was female, on average (60.72%).
+There was no significant effect of the proportion of men versus women as a moderator on stress reduction (B = .001; p = .13). ).
+We also did not find a moderating effect of mean age of the sample, (B = -.002; p = .31).
 Next, we investigated whether the efficacy of emotional social support differed by the type of population.
 For this strategy, we had an equal number of effects for each different type of population (k = 6; student non-clinical, non-student non-clinical, clinical); we again did not find a significant moderating effect (Wald test p = .29).
-Neither gender or type of population could thus explain the heterogeneity (and thus the lack) of the effect.
+Neither gender, age or type of population could thus explain the heterogeneity (and thus the lack) of the effect.